History of Italy: Second Republic (1992–present)

 Italy faced several terror attacks between 1992 and 1993, perpetrated by the Sicilian Mafia as a consequence of several life sentences pronounced during the "Maxi Trial", and of the new anti-mafia measures launched by the government.
-In 1992, two major dynamite attacks killed two judges, and a year later tourist spots, leaving 10 dead and 93 injured and causing severe damage to cultural heritage such as the Uffizi Gallery.
-The Catholic Church openly condemned the Mafia, and two churches were bombed and an anti-Mafia priest shot dead in Rome.
+In 1992, two major dynamite attacks killed the judges Falcone and Borsellino, and a year later tourist spots, leaving 10 dead and 93 injured and causing severe damage to cultural heritage such as the Uffizi Gallery.

+In May 1993, pope Johan Paul II condemned the Mafia.
+At the end of a Mass, he exclaimed: "Mafiosi, repent!
+The Day of Judgment will come, when you will have to answer for your misdeeds.”

+On 28 July 1993, the Mafia set off a car bomb in front of the Archbasilica of Saint John Lateran and another one in front of the Church of San Giorgio in Velabro, both in Rome.

+An anti-Mafia priest was shot dead in Rome.

 Bettino Craxi, viewed by many as the symbol of Tangentopoli, Leader of the Socialist Party and Prime Minister from 1983 to 1987, is greeted by a salvo of coins as a sign of loathing by protesters.

 From 1992 to 1997, Italy faced significant challenges as voters disenchanted with political paralysis, massive government debt, extensive corruption, and organised crime's considerable influence collectively called the political system Tangentopoli.

 As Tangentopoli was under a set of judicial investigations by the name of Mani pulite (Italian for "clean hands"), voters demanded political, economic, and ethical reforms.
 Between 1992 and 1994 the DC underwent a severe crisis and was dissolved, splitting up into several pieces.
 The PSI (along with other minor governing parties) completely dissolved.

-The 1994 general election also swept media magnate Silvio Berlusconi (Leader of "Pole of Freedoms" coalition) into office as prime minister.
+In March 1994, a general election also swept media magnate Silvio Berlusconi (Leader of "Pole of Freedoms" coalition) into office as prime minister.
 Berlusconi was forced to step down in December 1994 when his Lega Nord partners withdrew support.
-The Berlusconi government was succeeded by a technical government headed by Lamberto Dini.
+The First Berlusconi government was succeeded by a technical government headed by Lamberto Dini.
 At the 1996 general election, Romano Prodi led a centre-left coalition to victory.
 He narrowly lost a vote of confidence in October 1998.

-A new government was formed by Democrats of the Left leader Massimo D'Alema, but in April 2000, following poor performance by his coalition in regional elections, he resigned.
+Democrats of the Left leader Massimo D'Alema formed his first government, but in April 2000, following poor performance by his coalition in regional elections, he resigned.

-The succeeding centre-left government was headed by Giuliano Amato (social-democratic), who previously served as prime minister from 1992 to 1993 and again from April 2000 until June 2001.
-That same year, a centre-right coalition formed the government and Silvio Berlusconi was able to regain power and keep it for a complete five-year mandate, becoming the longest-serving government in post-war Italy.
-Berlusconi participated in the US-led multinational coalition in Iraq.
+The succeeding centre-left government was headed by Giuliano Amato.
+That same year, a centre-right coalition formed the government and Silvio Berlusconi was able to regain power and keep it for a complete five-year mandate.
+Berlusconi participated in the US-led multinational coalition in Iraq (→ Iraq War).